Zometa Concentrated Solution for infusion (calcium and bone metabolism medicines)

 - passing less urine than normal, blood in the urine

-- pain in the mouth, teeth or jaw, swelling or sores inside the mouth, numbness or a "heavy jaw feeling" or loosening of a tooth.
-These symptoms could be a sign of a jaw-bone problem known as jaw osteonecrosis.
+- pain in the mouth, teeth or jaw, sores or non-healing sores in the mouth or discharge, swelling, dry mouth, numbness or a feeling of heaviness in the jaw ("heavy jaw feeling") or loosening of a tooth.
+These symptoms could be a sign of a jaw-bone problem known as jaw osteonecrosis

 The above side effects may be serious.
 You may need urgent medical attention.